tkopdx/Hoppy-Hour-API/README.md

 4. To work with specific rows, add the row id, like this: http://localhost:8080/api/users/1.
 5. You can also work with relationships.
 For more on that, check out this link: https://www.baeldung.com/spring-data-rest-relationships

+## A note on measurement systems
+All liquid volumes, weights, etc. are in metric unless otherwise noted.
+All temperatures are in Celsius unless noted otherwise.

 ## That's all for now!

 ## Next moves: